-The aim of postectomy is to remove the excess skin that covers the penis, called the foreskin, facilitating the exposure of the glans.
+The aim of a postectomy is to remove the excess skin that covers the penis, called the foreskin, facilitating the exposure of the glans.
 Performing this procedure has some health benefits for men, such as:

 - Decreased risk of genital infection;

-- Reduced risk of urinary tract infection;
+- Decreased risk of urinary tract infection;

 - Prevention of penile cancer;